Tour the Regent’s Canal and discover amazing food

 Borrow one of TfL’s Santander bikes from nearby Orsett Terrace, Clifton Gardens or Bishop’s Bridge Road East.
 Simply download TfL’s Santander Cycles app or go to any of the docking station terminals with your bank card and touch the screen to get started.
 There's no need to book, you simply hire a Santander Cycle, ride it, then return it to any docking station across London.

 We’ve also got a Brompton Bike hire locker (head to 22 Sheldon Square W2 6DW) so you can wheel around on a design classic.
-Simply go to bromptonbikehire.com to register and hire a folding bike from just £3.50 a day.
+Simply go to bromptonbikehire.com to register and hire a folding bike – it’s either an annual fee of £5 and £10 a day to hire or an annual fee of £20 and £5 a day to hire.
 You can find out which other bike lockers are open on the Brompton Bikes website.
 It’s perfect for folding and storing if you stop for a coffee or lunch and don’t have a lock.

 Book outside for breakfast, lunch and dinner